 Reconstituting lyophilized peptides is one of the most fundamental procedures in peptide research, yet it is also where many experimental errors originate.
-Improper reconstitution can lead to peptide degradation, inaccurate concentrations, contamination, and unreliable data.
-This guide provides a complete, step-by-step protocol for reconstituting research peptides from their freeze-dried (lyophilized) form into a working solution — covering everything from materials and preparation to concentration calculations, storage, and troubleshooting.
+Peptide stability in aqueous solution is influenced by sequence, pH, concentration, excipients, temperature, light exposure, and physical stress (PMID: 36986796; PMID: 20143256).
+Improper reconstitution can therefore lead to peptide degradation, inaccurate concentrations, contamination, and unreliable data.
+This guide provides a complete, step-by-step protocol for reconstituting research peptides from their freeze-dried (lyophilized) form into a working solution — covering materials, solvent choice, concentration calculations, storage, troubleshooting, and quality verification before any solvent touches the vial.

 Whether you are working with BPC-157, Semaglutide, Ipamorelin, or any other lyophilized compound from our research catalog, the core principles are the same.
 Follow this protocol carefully for consistent, reproducible results.